DanilNikolin/ai-renderer-arena/_scripts/ai_renderer_arena_context.md

     setIsLoading(true);
     setError(null);
     abortControllerRef.current = new AbortController();
+    let prompt: string;

-    const prompt = `The source image contains a prominent red arrow pointing to a target object.
+    const basePrompt = `The source image contains a prominent red arrow pointing to a target object.
 The reference image contains a texture.
 Your task is to replace the texture of the object indicated by the arrow with the texture from the reference image.
 Crucially: 1.
 The red arrow must be completely removed from the final result.
 2. Preserve all other details of the source image: lighting, shadows, geometry, and un-targeted objects.
 The new texture must seamlessly integrate into the existing scene.`;
+    const userClarification = helperPrompts.texture.trim();

+    if (userClarification) {
+      prompt = `${basePrompt} A user has provided this clarification: "${userClarification}".`;
+    } else {
+      prompt = basePrompt;
+    }

-    const negativePrompt = "red arrow, pointer, indicator"; // Просим убрать остатки стрелки, если что
+    const negativePrompt = "red arrow, pointer, indicator";

     settingsManager.updateSeedForGeneration();
     const settings = settingsManager.getCurrentSettings(model);